amplience/dc-sample-blog-nextjs/README.md

 [Previewing content](https://docs.amplience.net/planning/previewingcontent.html) is a great way of viewing how your entire blog site will look at a particular point in time - before it is published.

 You can create a brand new Preview environment using the following Preview application URL: `https://<your-domain>/?vse={{vse.domain}}`.

+Notes:

+- Blog slot editions will not include any unpublished blog posts as they are a reference link in the blog post.
+Publishing the newly create blog posts will make them available when using Preview.

 # Publishing